macopedia/TYPO3.Tree/README.md

 This is a demo for a SVGTree.

-Clone Repo:
+Clone repository:

-`git clone git@github.com:NeoBlack/SVGTree.git`
+`git clone git@github.com:wmdbsystems/TYPO3.Tree.git`

-Install bower components
+Install bower components:

 `bower install`